data-lessons/literate-programming-r-demo/_episodes/04-bibliographic-citations.md

 ```
 ## References
 ```
-Now when we knit again our bibliography will be added below the Reference header.
+Now when we knit again our bibliography will be added below the References header.

 ## Multi-author citations

 Ok let's add a multi-author citation to the mix.
 We'll pull another quote from our dummy paper and add three citation-keys from our bibliography file separated by a semi-colon inside brackets.
-We can Knit again.
+We can `Knit` again.

 ```
 Another compelling aim in this area is the visualization of evolutionary